Hey there, y’all! I’m Lena, the artist behind Réve & Bloom.

 Or, rather, I was a constant artist as a kid—play doh, paint, and fabric were my bffs.
 Then my dad died, and school got in the way, and it felt like my artist-self just kind of stopped when I was 8.

 But my artist self could not be ignored!
 She came roaring back in when I was 30, and I haven't looked back.
 In between age 8 and 30, I lived inside my books, reading and writing up a storm until I had a PhD in political philosophy and law at 27.
+(I also lived in Paris, studied in Germany, and became an international cat-sitter for a while!)

 Other people seemed to see that my creative self was still in there, though.
 So when a crafty thing came up, I got a call.
 My high school class had to paint a big window for homecoming, so I painted it.
 I didn't like the dresses at the mall for my junior prom, so I made one.
 A friend recommended The Artist's Way, and I got really into it.
 I was losing my mind trying to finish my dissertation, so a bead store in Austin became my second home as I made jewelry to cope.